PumpkinDB/PumpkinDB/doc/script/DEF.md

 {% method -%}

-Defines a word with a closure.
+Defines a instruction with a closure.

 Input stack: `c w`

 Output stack:

-Since it is rather bothersome to keep repeating code over and over, it'd be nice to be able define words as composites of other for the scope of the program.
+Since it is rather bothersome to keep repeating code over and over, it'd be nice to be able define instructions as composites of other for the scope of the program.

-`DEF` allows to define word's program for the scope of the script's remainder.
+`DEF` allows to define instruction's program for the scope of the script's remainder.

-`DEF` will put the second topmost item off the stack (`c`) into the word referenced by top item (`w`)
+`DEF` will put the second topmost item off the stack (`c`) into the instruction referenced by top item (`w`)

 {% common -%}